joshualay/Notethread/Notethread v1.5 Journal.md

 The goal of this release is to attempt to get tags into play.

+## 22/05/2012

+Refactoring the tag scroll view stuff so I can add it into NTNoteViewController.

+### Work log

+Going to pick off something obvious to get into the swing of things.

+Style application service in NTWriteViewController.

+Moving all the specific tag and button style information into StyleApplicationService layer.

+StyleApplicationService has a bit of a pointless @protocol.
+I think is when I didn't understand why you'd use them.
+Just moving all the methods out.

+Moving out NSArray+reverse out of NTWriteViewController.

+Adding saving tags in the NTNoteViewController.

+**Next is to add tags when editing a note**

+**I think I should consider a checklist for tag functionality.
+There are a few cases where the tracking doesn't hold up**

 ## 19/05/2012

 Just going through and tidying up anything that annoy's me really.
 A lazy Saturday for coding.